 Gain the skills needed to orchestrate all stages of a program — development, launch, life cycle, support and closure.
 Study material that directly aligns with the Program Management Professional (PgMP) certification exam.

 Explore the fundamental principles and techniques of risk management.
 Create a comprehensive risk management program to address complex business scenarios.

 Gain in-depth knowledge of the life cycle for a diverse array of digital products.
-Explore how to define a market opportunity, articulate a product’s value proposition and plan a launch strategy.
+Learn how to manage the process, guide a team and bring a product to market successfully.